messrobd/Lesson6-MemoryGame/README.md

   - game_board: contains functions that implement the behaviour of the board, and properties to instantiate a new game
   - game_machine: defines states of the current game and implements transitions to play cards and evaluate the outcome
 * game_machine:
   - game_context: contains properties of the current game, and functions to implement turn evaluation etc
   - game_board: see above

+references:
+* state machine design from https://www.smashingmagazine.com/2018/01/rise-state-machines/